Roemer was the representative for Louisiana’s 4th congressional district and was a Democrat. He served from 1981 to

-Each dot in the chart below was a member of the House of Representatives in 1988.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Roemer is shown as a purple triangle. (analysis methodology)
+Roemer is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1988 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Some of Roemer’s most recently sponsored bills include...